binnysam/samuel/README.md

 Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
-You are already naked.
-There is no reason not to follow your heart.

 Steve Jobs